Big B's Backyard

 What is 3-2-1?

-It’s a ratio of hours based on a cooking temperature of 225°F for pork Spare Ribs (if using Baby Backs, adjust to a 2-2-1 ratio).
+It’s a ratio of hours based on a cooking temperature of 225°F for pork Spare Ribs.
+If you’re using Baby Backs, adjust to a 2-2-1 ratio.

 Step 1: 3 Hours of Smoke

 • Smoke: Place the ribs meat-side up in a 225°F smoker.
 Use Hickory or Apple wood.
 Leave them alone for 3 hours.
-This is where the flavor and the bark are built.
+This is where you build the flavor and the bark.

 Step 2: 2 Hours Wrapped (The Texas Crutch)